Information and guidance on conducting exams – including JCQ regulations, questions papers and stationery, unforeseen circumstances and malpractice.

 - reference the national agreements on the conduct of exams and special arrangements for individuals with particular requirements.

-Instructions for conducting exams within your school or college is available on the JCQ website.
+Instructions for conducting exams in your school or college are available on the JCQ website.
 This includes details about invigilation arrangements.

 Malpractice and irregularities

 Read our malpractice page for more information on making an allegation and whistleblowing.
 You can also find shared information and guidance on malpractice and irregularities on the JCQ website.